the-jo-saint-surin/secure-rag-agent/README.md

 ### 🧩 Who I Am
 I build at the crossroads of **technology, creativity, and precision**.
-As a B.S./M.S. student in **IT Management at WGU**, I merge cybersecurity, AI, and automation into systems that move intelligently — just like the music I create.
+As a B.S./M.S. student in **IT Management at WGU**, I merge cybersecurity, AI, and automation into systems that move intelligently — just like the music I create and the events I help curate.

 My mindset: **structure creates freedom** — whether I’m designing secure architectures or mixing soundscapes that hit both logically and emotionally.